Cyfrin/diverge-converge-audit/DC Multi-Phase Audit.md

 All outputs from Phases 1 and 2 are transferred to Phase 3.

-A small group of auditors, typically 3-5 including the lead auditor, are chosen as contestants based on their performance in the earlier phases and their auditor score.
+A small group of auditors, typically 3-5 including the lead auditor, are chosen as contestants based on their performance in the Phase 2 and their auditor score.

 A new communication channel is opened between the protocol team and the contestants.